-Users booking trips to Washington from Brunswick found flights 83% cheaper than the average price of flights to Washington.
+Users booking trips to Washington from Staunton found flights 84% cheaper than the average price of flights to Washington.
 To find the cheapest price to Washington from your area, use momondo’s Airport-to-Airport Pricing Tool.

 Sights like White House, National Mall, and U.S. Capitol are most enjoyable in months with moderate weather conditions like May.
 Plan your flight to Washington for those months.

 Washington Dulles Intl Airport can be an alternative airport used for travel to Washington.

 The cheapest airport near Washington is typically Washington Reagan-National Airport with an average price of $590/person.
 These prices vary based on where travelers are coming from.
 It is suggested that travelers looking to save money try momondo’s Airport-to-Airport Pricing Tool.